AN ACADEMIC Blog & MEDICOLEGAL ANALYSIS OF SELF DEFENSE

 As threat management professionals we have built our livelihood, education, and careers in protection through military, law enforcement, criminal justice, and psychology to address prevention, management, and advocacy.
-We intimately understand that violence prevention and response is more than just learning a physical applications.
-Preventative measures, threat identification, post incident management, and trauma healing all play consequential roles in safety.
+We intimately understand that violence prevention and response is more than just learning physical applications.
+Preventative measures, threat identification, post incident management, and trauma recovery all play consequential roles in safety.
 Pop culture and combat sports can only offer so much guidance.

 Independence Without Skills: Why Freedom Must Be Paired With Preparation